hypertrack/quickstart-android/README.md

 ### Track trips with ETA

-If you want to track a device on its way to a destination, call the [Trips API](https://docs.hypertrack.com/#references-apis-trips-post-trips).
+If you want to track a device on its way to a destination, call the [Trips API](https://docs.hypertrack.com/#references-apis-trips-post-trips) and add destination.

 HyperTrack Trips API offers extra fields to get additional intelligence over the Devices API.
 * set destination to track route and ETA